bitnami/containers/bitnami/kafka/README.md

 ### Kafka without Zookeeper (KRaft)

 Apache Kafka Raft (KRaft) makes use of a new quorum controller service in Kafka which replaces the previous controller and makes use of an event-based variant of the Raft consensus protocol.
-This greatly simplifies Kafka’s architecture by consolidating responsibility for metadata into Kafka itself, rather than splitting it between two different systems: ZooKeeper and Kafka.
+This greatly simplifies Kafka's architecture by consolidating responsibility for metadata into Kafka itself, rather than splitting it between two different systems: ZooKeeper and Kafka.

 More Info can be found here: <https://developer.confluent.io/learn/kraft/>